 Klean Kanteen: Stainless Steel Bottles, Mugs, Cups and Canisters New technique removes even trace amounts of heavy metals from water A new process has been developed for removing trace amounts of heavy metals from water (Photo: Luis nunes alberto) Image Gallery (2 images) Once released into the environment from industrial sources, trace amounts of heavy metals can remain present in waterways for decades or even centuries, in concentrations that are still high enough to pose a health risk.
-While processes do exist for removing larger amounts of heavy metals from water, these do not work on smaller quantities.
-Now, however, scientists from Rhode Island's Brown University have combined two existing methods, to create a new one that removes even trace amounts of heavy metal from water.
 Known as the cyclic electrowinning/precipitation (CEP) system, the process involves increasing the concentration of heavy metals in water samples, until it's high enough to be effectively removed.
 Things get started when metal-tainted water is fed into a tank, and an acid or base (such as sodium hydroxide) is added to change the water's pH value.
 Although this technique alone holds promise, the settled precipitate forms into a toxic sludge, which is difficult to safely dispose of.
 A paper on the Brown University research was recently published in the Chemical Engineering Journal.
 About the Author Post a CommentRelated Articles